nmfs-opensci/NOAAHackDays/coc.md

 Harassment and other code of conduct violations reduce the value of the event for everyone.
 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.

-If you feel comfortable contacting someone associated with our event, you may speak with one of the event organizers in person or contact an organizer on a private Slack channel.
+If you feel comfortable contacting someone associated with our event, you may speak with one of the event organizers in person or contact an organizer on a private channel.